ppy/osu-wiki/wiki/Legal/Terms/en.md

 ## YOUR RESPONSIBILITIES IN VOLUNTEER POSITIONS

 osu! contains a number of volunteer teams at any given point in time that are drawn directly from the community.
-These teams are often invested with extra permissions and access to functions that ordinary users do not have in order to facilitate the community-driven aspect of the game.
-These officially supported teams are as follows:
+Certain teams require extra permissions and access in order to facilitate the community-driven aspect of the game.
+Such teams are as follows:

-- The Beatmap Nominator Group
-- The Tournament Staff
-- The Nomination Assessment Team
 - The Global Moderation Team
-- The Support Team

-Certain groups from this list are considered as "elevated volunteer teams" and have heavier requirements for participation.
-These are listed as follows:

-- The Global Moderation Team
 - The Nomination Assessment Team

-No users below the age of 18 may attain or retain membership in any of the elevated volunteer positions outlined above.
-The age of an applying user will be confirmed via a short process with osu! support (``support@ppy.sh``) where appropriate proof of identity documents are sighted.
+No users below the age of 18 may attain membership in any of the teams listed above.

 ## PRIVACY POLICIES